-A simple way to see if Amazon is accepting items as trade-ins is to simply look up the product.
+A simple way to see if Amazon is accepting items as trade-ins is to look up the product.
 Look for the “Sell for a Gift Card” on the right hand of the screen and it’ll walk you through the process.

 Remember the Daily Deals I mentioned earlier?
 Amazon offers other deals, known as “Lightning Deals.”
 You can find these deals in the same area as the “Daily Deals” section, and they usually promote them heavily on the front page as well.

-Shop Amazon’s Outlet Department
+11. Shop Amazon’s Outlet Department

 I didn’t know Amazon had an outlet section until recently.
 I will admit that it can be hit or miss, but it could be a great way to save money on Amazon if you find the right gift.

-Amazon Warehouse Deals
+12. Amazon Warehouse Deals

 You may not want to buy a previously used item as a Christmas gift, but if you don’t care, it could be a great way to save a little money.

 Secondly, you can get there when looking at a specific product page.
 While looking at the prices, click on “Used” near the top of the page and it’ll take you there.

 Just make sure you read the descriptions and seller reviews in full to make sure you’re comfortable with the item.

-Most know that the currency for many sellers on Amazon are reviews.
-When I buy something on Amazon I’ll read some of the reviews as a part of my research on a particular item.
+Most know that the currency for many sellers on Amazon is good reviews.
+When I buy something on Amazon, I’ll read some of the reviews as a part of my research on a particular item.

 In return, you must provide a review within two weeks of receiving the item, notating you received the item at a discount in exchange for your honest review.
-I’ve not used it much, but could be a way to save a little money on something you’d be buying anyway.
-Checkout out Snagshout to learn more.
+I haven’t used it much, but this could be a way to save a little money on something you’re buying anyway. **Update – Amazon has updated their policy not allowing reviews like this.

-Join Amazon Family
+14. Join Amazon Family

 Amazon Family is for one particular individual: Prime members who have young children.
 Not only does Amazon Family offer 20 percent off diapers and discounts on other family needs but they also offer a discount on children’s toys.

-Amazon also allows you to add grandparents to your Amazon Family account so it can be a nice way for them to save on gift giving for the little ones.
+Amazon also allows you to add grandparents to your Amazon Family account so it can be a nice way for them to save on gift-giving for the little ones.

-Are you a booklover or do you know someone who is?
+Are you a book lover or do you know someone who is?
 Have you bought any hard copy books on Amazon?
-You may be able to get the Kindle version for free, or a max of $2.99 through Kindle Matchbook.
+You may be able to receive the Kindle version for free or a max of $2.99 through Kindle Matchbook.

-Amazon offers the Kindle Matchbook service on thousands of different books and regularly adds new ones.
+Amazon offers the Kindle Matchbook service on thousands of different books and constantly adds new ones.
 Just keep in mind you must have purchased the print book on Amazon to qualify for the deal.